 Let’s take a look at a more exciting product.
 The people at Hecare have managed to manufacture a very well-built nose and facial hair trimmer that also comes at a reasonable price.
 Although the price tag is a bit higher than what we’ve seen so far, you can tell this little guy is different just by looking at it.
 First off, it comes with a support for the trimmer and its two heads, which will fit nicely on your bathroom shelf.
 The bundle also includes two additional interchangeable heads, one for shaving eyebrows and the other for shaving and adjusting your beard.
 The Hecare Star 3 In 1 trimmer has a stainless steel body, giving it a nice, premium look and extra durability.
 The AA battery that powers it will give it enough power to trim your nose hairs without pulling and pinching.
 The trimmer also has an LED light that will assist you in tracking down rogue hairs.
 All of the heads are washable and usable under the shower on in the dry with no issues at all.
 In addition to the great design, we think that the added utility and higher quality build makes this trimmer stand out so far, as the value it brings is, undoubtedly, much higher.

 If you aren’t sold yet, the manufacturers offer a one-year warranty, which should banish any doubts regarding the quality of the Hecare Nose trimmer.
+This is a perfect grooming gift for your loved ones.

 - Weight3.2 oz